robang74/redfishos/README.md

 Finally the **fourth stage** will be about granting a good enough bug-free maturity level starting from the OS up to the apps level.

+As you can read the first stage is well defined in its aims and partially completed while the others progressively less defined in deep details, as usual in modern project management.

 ---

 ### About SailFish OS